-- Cloud-based mobile application: With the DoorBird D21DKH intercom, tenants can use their smartphones and tablets to receive notifications and open the door.
+- Mobile app: Tenants can use the DoorBird app on their smartphones and tablets to receive notifications and open the door.

 - RFID reader: Includes an RFID reader for touchless entry when used with compatible key card systems.
 Can manage up to 100 cards.

-- Indoor stations: DoorBird offers a single indoor station, the DoorBird IP Video Indoor Station A1101.
-The station costs $505.
-An optional table stand eliminates the need to wall-mount the device and can be purchased for an additional $98.
+- In-unit stations: DoorBird offers one indoor station (in black and in white): the DoorBird IP Video Indoor Station A1101.
+Each in-unit device costs $578.34.
+You can also purchase an optional table stand for an additional $118.43

 - Housings, hoods, and other accessories are also available through the company website.